 On this special occasion, people invite their married daughters to their home to celebrate the festival together.
 It is also an opportunity for women to visit their parents.
 Teej is mainly celebrated for 3 days, which are a feast day, Fasting Day and Rishi Panchami.

-On the first day (Dar Khane Din) women gather together in a place wearing the beautiful red clothes.
-They sing folk songs, dance together and have the special food called Dar.
+On the first day (Dar Khane Din) women gather together in a place wearing beautiful red clothes.
+They sing folk songs, dance together and have special food called Dar.
 Normally it is celebrated with relatives and close friends just before the fasting day.
 However, these days women gather and start celebrating many days prior to the main festival, Teej.
 Nepalese women from all over the world have started celebrating the festival in their respective regions.
-Small events/program are organized to celebrate this auspicious occasion even in the foreign countries.
+Small events/programs are organized to celebrate this auspicious occasion even in foreign countries.

-Second day is the main Teej festival day, women spend the whole day without taking any food or water.
+The second day is the main Teej festival day, women spend the whole day without taking any food or water.
 In Kathmandu, thousands of women visit Pashupatinath Temple to worship Lord Mahadev.
 Respectively all Shiva temples around the country have a long queue to worship Lord Mahadev and seek blessings.
 At the end of the day, they eat some fresh fruits and drink Kada Pani (crystallized sugar water).

 Chathurthi is the gap day between Teej and Rishi Panchami.
 On this day women wake up early in the morning, they take bath and worship the Goddess Parvati before taking any food.